b-Coloring Parameterized by Clique-Width: Introduction

 \section{Introduction}

 This paper settles open questions regarding the complexity of the \textsc{$b$-Coloring} problem on graph classes and initiates the study of its structural parameterizations.
 A \emph{$b$-coloring} of a graph $G$ with $k$ colors is a partition of the vertices of $G$ into $k$ independent sets such that each of them contains a vertex that has a neighbor in all of the remaining ones.
 The \emph{$b$-chromatic number} of $G$, denoted by $\chi_b(G)$, is the maximum integer $k$ such that $G$ admits a $b$-coloring with $k$ colors.
-This notion was introduced by Irving and Manlove~\cite{IrvingManlove1999} to describe the behavior of a color-suppressing heuristic for the \textsc{Graph Coloring} problem.
-For any graph $G$, in the worst case, this heuristic produces a coloring with $\chi_b(G)$ many colors.
+This notion was introduced by Irving and Manlove~\cite{IrvingManlove1999} to describe the behavior of the following color-suppressing heuristic for the \textsc{Graph Coloring} problem.
+We start with some proper coloring of the input graph $G$ and try to iteratively suppress one of its colors.
+That is, for a given color $c$, we consider each vertex $v$ of color $c$, and check if there is another color $c' \neq c$ available that does not appear in its neighborhood.
+If so, we assign vertex $v$ the color $c'$, observing that the coloring remains proper, and repeat this process for the remaining vertices of color $c$.
+If successful, we remove the color $c$ from all vertices of $G$ and decrease the number of colors by one.
+Once no color can be supressed by this procedure, the coloring at hand is a $b$-coloring of $G$, and in the worst case, this heuristic produces a coloring with $\chi_b(G)$ many colors.

+Since then, the \bcol and \bchrom problems which given a graph $G$ and an integer $k$ ask whether $G$ has a $b$-coloring with $k$ colors and whether $\chi_b(G) \ge k$, respectively, have received considerable attention in the algorithms and complexity communities.
+Before we discuss these results, note that the \bcol and \bchrom problem are not as closely related as the \graphcol and \textsc{Chromatic Number} problems in terms of their (polynomial time) complexities.
+If we can solve \textsc{Chromatic Number}, then we can use this algorithm to solve \graphcol, since each $n$-vertex graph $G$ has proper colorings with $\chi(G), \ldots, n$ colors.
+However, knowing $\chi_b(G)$ and $\chi(G)$ does not say anything about the existence of a $b$-coloring with $k \in \{\chi(G) + 1, \ldots, \chi_b(G) - 1\}$ colors.
+Therefore, the \bcol problem can be computationally harder on a graph class than the \bchrom problem.
+Trivially, if we know how to solve \bcol in polynomial time, we can solve \bchrom in polynomial time.